jakeday/chromebook-pixel-slackware/README.md

 $ ln -s linux-4.1.5 linux

-Now copy the config-samus-4.1.5 file from the kernel directory of my repo to /usr/src/linux/.config
+Now copy the config-samus-4.1.5 file from the kernel directory of my repo to /usr/src/linux/.config and copy the sound.patch file to /usr/src/linux/sound.patch

 Back to running commands in the same terminal as a minute ago (it will take awhile while running the make commands):

 $ cd linux

+$ patch -p1 < sound.patch

 $ make bzImage